Elizabeth Berlay: Lady Elphinstone

 Alexander Elphinstone played a "Squire of the Black Lady" at the royal tournament in Edinburgh in 1507.
-The role was to escort the "Black Lady" in her triumphal chair from Edinburgh Castle to the tournament ground.
+The role was to escort the "Black Lady", possibly played by Ellen More or Elizabeth Berlay, in her triumphal chair from Edinburgh Castle to the tournament ground.
 Elphinstone and his companion William Ogilvy were dressed in outfits of white damask.

 Elphinstone and Elizabeth Berlay were made keepers of Stirling Castle in succession to Andrew Aytoun in January 1508.
 James IV also made them keepers of Kildrummy Castle.
 In 1508 they transferred their rights over lands at the Wester town of Tillicoultry known as Colinstoun to James Schaw of Sauchie and his wife Alison Home.
 In 1513 Kildrummy was regranted to the couple and united with Innernochty into the Lordship of Elphinstone.

 Her two maidens, her attendants, were given 5 French gold crowns each in January 1512, the same gift was given to an African servant of the queen, Ellen More.

 Lord Elphinstone was killed at the Battle of Flodden in September 1513, along with many other Scottish noblemen, and was succeeded in the lordship by their son Alexander.